NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: Positioning in Terrestrial and Non-Terrestrial Networks

-The LCS signaling and LMF continue to be the central theme of the 5G positioning architecture, which added further enhancements (see Fig~\ref{fig:5gposarchitecture}).
-An LCS session may be initiated upon a location request from a UE or external client via the gateway mobile location center (GMLC), or CN node e.g. access and mobility management function (AMF)~\cite{3gpp23273}.
-The LMF interacts with the UE using the LTE Positioning Protocol (LPP), and gNBs using New Radio Positioning Protocol Annex (NRPPa).
+An LCS session may be initiated upon a location request from a UE or external client via the gateway mobile location center (GMLC), or core network (CN) node e.g. access and mobility management function (AMF)~\cite{3gpp23273}.
+The LMF interacts with the UE using LPP, and gNBs using New Radio Positioning Protocol Annex (NRPPa).
 The UE receives the required radio configuration from the next-generation radio access network (NG-RAN) over radio resource control (RRC) via the NR-Uu interface.
 Leveraging the centralized unit (CU) and distributed unit (DU) split introduced in 5G NR, both LPP and NRPPa protocols are transported over the control plane of the NG interface (NG-C) via AMF.
 The gNB CU is connected to a gNB DU over the F1 interface.
-The transmission receive point (TRP) in 5G-RAN, a central part of a gNB DU, is an abstract node that can transmit PRS in downlink (DL) and perform SRS measurements in UL.
-Using the DL and UL measurements from the UE and TRPs, the LMF may compute the UE location using RAT-dependent positioning methods like TDOA, multi-RTT, DL AOA, UL AOA, and E-CID.
+The transmission/reception point (TRP) in 5G-RAN, a central part of a gNB DU, is an abstract node that can transmit PRS in downlink (DL) and perform sounding reference signals (SRS) based measurements in UL.
+Using the DL and UL measurements from the UE and TRPs, the LMF may compute the UE location using radio access technology (RAT) dependent positioning methods like TDOA, multi round-trip-time (RTT), DL AOA, UL AOA, and E-CID.

-In Release 18, 3GPP continues NR positioning evolution studying solutions for side-link positioning, extending positioning support for reduced capability UEs, and investigating solutions to improve further accuracy.
-While the positioning evolution is still focused on TNs, positioning using satellites operating in LEO, MEO, and GEO is still not within the direct scope of 5G.
-In the next section, we will discuss in detail how NTN-based positioning will likely become an essential component of satellite access.
+In 5G Release 18, 3GPP continues NR positioning evolution by studying solutions for side-link positioning, extending positioning support for reduced capability UEs, and further improving positioning accuracy.
+From Release 17, 3GPP has started standardizing enhanced mobile broadband (eMBB) and IoT services over NTN.
+Although NTN positioning is still in its early stages, it is worth noting that 3GPP has initiated discussions on using NTN for UE location verification~\cite{3gpp::location::verification::TR}.
+The objective of this work item is to verify the UE location up to 10km location accuracy without relying on UE-reported GNSS measurements, which we revisit in the next section.